Al Jazeera effect: Impact

-The Al Jazeera effect follows a similar pattern to the CNN effect and includes the accelerant effect, impediment effect, and agenda-setting effect.
+The Al Jazeera effect follows a similar pattern to the CNN effect which includes the accelerant effect, impediment effect, and agenda-setting effect.
 Seib noted that the Al Jazeera effect can be seen as parallel to the CNN effect, which states that coverage of international events can force otherwise uninvolved governments to take action.
 Whereas the CNN effect is used in the context of mainstream, traditional media networks such as CNN, the Al Jazeera effect generalizes this to newer media such as citizen journalist blogs, internet radio, and satellite broadcasting.
 He also argues that new media strengthen the identity of and give voice to previously marginalized groups, which previously lacked their own media outlets; he cites the Kurdish people as an example.
 Many of the new media organizations are affiliated with such groups, social movements or similar organizations.
 New media weaken the monopoly of many states on information, as even extensive Internet censorship in countries such as China is not wholly effective.
 He concludes that the new media, while not beyond being abused, are largely contributing to democratization and political reform worldwide.
 William Lafi Youmans notes that Seib's prediction that the Al Jazeera effect will lead to changes in the politics of the Middle East was realized in the early 2010s during the Arab Spring, with new media provoking widespread debate and unrest within the region.
-The CNN effect and Al Jazeera effect have had a tremendous impact on policies and the government.
-They have both influenced foreign policies of the US. the existence of such news organizations is crucial for having global communications and is promising in terms of spreading democracy.
+The CNN effect and the Al Jazeera effect have had a tremendous impact on government policy.
+Both have influenced U.S. foreign policy.
+The existence of such news organizations is crucial for democratization, freedom of expression and political action.

+Al Jazeera was not the first Arab satellite channel, but it did provide new standards and production values in Arab news media.
+Additionally, Al Jazeera created a voting system in which viewers could vote online, formulating a type of democracy via satellite system.
+This has been a useful tool in measuring public opinion, especially on controversial topics, in the Arab world.
+As a result of Al Jazeera's programs, individuals in the Middle East have learned more about Western democracy and politics than from other previous sources.

+Egyptian dissident Saad al-Din Ibrahim spoke of Al Jazeera as giving Arab citizens open public space and new opportunities for expression and assertion, which has been seen through its on-air talk shows, discussion, and phone-in programs.
+Various critics have acknowledged Al Jazeera's role in aiding reforms during the 2005 Arab Spring, specifically in regard to its news coverage of Iraqi elections and Lebanese protests.